 Agriculture – Helping farmers improve food production and increase their income through sustainable agricultural practices

-Maternal and Child Health – Providing expectant mothers and their children access to life-saving care and education
+Maternal & Child Health – Providing expectant mothers and their children access to life-saving care and education

-Sanitation and Hygiene – Enabling communities to access adequate sanitation systems and protect against disease
+Sanitation & Hygiene – Enabling communities to access adequate sanitation systems and protect against disease

 Disaster Risk Reduction – Equipping local churches to better prepare for and respond to emergencies